cascadiajs/2015.cascadiajs.com/COC_REPORTING.md

   * are we doing anything about it?
   * who is doing those things?
   * when are they doing them?
-3. Communicate with the harasser about our response.
+3. Communicate with the alleged harasser about our response.
 "This is our decision: {DECISION}.
-If you'd like to discuss this further, please contact XYZ [@TODO what is this contact method], but in the meantime, you must {DO THIS}"
+If you'd like to discuss this further, please email (info@cascadiajs.com)[mailto:info@cascadiajs.com], but in the meantime, you must {DO THIS}"

 ## When the next round of conference talks begin (where everyone is present)